gavollink/termread/README.md

 be used in a script (like a .bashrc) to help figure out what the terminal can do.

-Generally, if TERM is not 'xterm', my scripts won't call this at all.

 *I have spent more time writing documentation about VT terminals than I have spent writing the code for this.*